phuang17/DeepMVS/README.md

     ```bash
     python python/download_training_datasets.py # This may take up to 1-2 days to complete.
     ```
+    **Update: The training datasets have been updated on May 18, 2018 because of some errors in camera poses.
+Please remove the files and download them again if you have downloaded the old version.**
 2. Train the network.
     ```bash
     python python/train.py # This may take up to 4-6 days to complete, depending on which GPU is used.